Space NK (retailer)

-Space NK is a British retailer of personal care and beauty products.
+Space NK (formerly known as Space NK Apothecary) is a British retailer specializing in personal care and beauty products.

+History

-The company was founded in 1991 by Nicky Kinnaird, with the first store opening in Covent Garden in 1993.
+The company was founded in 1991 and originally named Space NK Apothecary (stylised as (SPACE.NK.apothecary), by Nicky Kinnaird, with the first store opening in Neal's Yard in 1993.
 Space NK became a Manzanita company in 2002, and as of August 2021, the brand has 76 stores across the UK and Ireland.

 In 2020, Space NK repositioned its US business into Wholesale+; a fully serviced wholesale model offering prestige skin, hair and make-up brands across over 50 Nordstrom and Bloomingdale's stores.
 In August 2021, Space NK launched in Canada with HBC on line and in selected stores.

+In November 2024, Space NK warned customers of a social media scam which saw fraudsters creating false advertisements claiming to sell its £250 advent calendar for just £28.99.

+In July 2025, Space NK was acquired by US retailer Ulta Beauty.

+Products

 Space NK offers a range of products, including skincare, cosmetics and gadgets.
-This selection comprises over 130 brands including Drunk Elephant, Nars, Charlotte Tilbury and Diptyque as well as a host of exclusive brands such as Boy Smells and Rose Inc.
+This selection comprises over 130 brands including Drunk Elephant, NARS, Charlotte Tilbury and Diptyque as well as a host of exclusive brands such as Boy Smells and Rose Inc.

-The registered office is Fifth Floor, Shropshire House, 11 – 20 Capper Street, London, WC1E 6JA and its company number is 2773985.